timvw/langfuse-rs/README.md

 A Rust client library for [Langfuse](https://langfuse.com) with both auto-generated API bindings and an ergonomic interface powered by the [Bon](https://bon-rs.com) builder pattern library.

+This client provides full access to the [Langfuse Public API](https://langfuse.com/docs/api-and-data-platform/features/public-api), enabling you to integrate observability and monitoring into your Rust-based LLM applications.

 ## Project Structure

 This project consists of two crates: